This content is not available in your preferred language.

 • LabVIEW Desktop Execution Trace Toolkit

 In LabVIEW 8.0 and later, it is possible to remotely debug built executables that are running on a target machine by connecting to them over network from the development machine.
-The following are instructions for creating debuggable executables and debugging them from the development machine.
+The following is instructions for creating debuggable executables and debugging them from the development machine.

 On the Development Machine